 How to brine turkey for smoking

-Brining is a preparation method that I tend to use with a lot of my cuts of meat.
+Brining is a preparation method that I tend to use with a lot of my cuts of poultry.
 Brining can help make meat tender, and help it retain its moisture when smoked (source).
 It does involve soaking your bird in brine for several hours, or overnight, so be sure to plan ahead in advance if you decide that you do want to brine your turkey.

 - 2 cups of salt